The Reactive Synthesis Competition (SYNTCOMP): 2018-2021: Setup, Rules, and Execution

 \begin{definition}[Infinite-word automata] An ($\omega$-word) \emph{automaton} is a tuple $\calN = (Q,q_0,A,\Delta)$ where $Q$ is a finite set of states, $q_0 \in Q$ is the initial state, $A$ is a finite alphabet, and $\Delta \subseteq Q \times A \times Q$ is the transition relation.
 We assume that for all $p \in Q$ and all $a \in A$ there exists $q \in Q$ such that $(p,a,q) \in Q$. \end{definition} The automaton is said to be \emph{deterministic} if for all $p \in Q$ and all $a \in A$ we have that $(p,a,q_1), (p,a,q_2) \in \Delta$ implies $q_1 = q_2$.
 A \emph{run} of $\calN$ on a word $\alpha \in A^\omega$ is an infinite sequence $\rho = q_0 \alpha(1) q_1 \alpha(2) \dots \in (Q\cdot A)^\omega$ such that $(q_i,\alpha(i+1),q_{i+1}) \in \Delta$ for all $i \in \mathbb{N}$.

 Automata are paired with a condition that determines which runs are \emph{accepting}.
 For the competition, we consider four such \emph{acceptance conditions}. \begin{itemize} \item The \emph{safety} condition is defined with respect to a set $U \subseteq Q$ of \emph{unsafe states}.
-A run $\rho = q_0 a_1 q_1 a_2 \dots$ is accepting for this condition, or safe, if and only if for all $i \in \mathbb{N}$ we have that $q_i \not\in U$. \item The \emph{B\"uchi} condition is defined with respect to a set of \emph{B\"uchi} states $B \subseteq Q$.
+A run $\rho = q_0 a_1 q_1 a_2 \dots$ is accepting for this condition, or \emph{safe}, if and only if for all $i \in \mathbb{N}$ we have that $q_i \not\in U$. \item The \emph{B\"uchi} condition is defined with respect to a set of \emph{B\"uchi} states $B \subseteq Q$.
 A run $\rho = q_0 a_1 q_1 a_2 \dots$ is accepting for this condition if and only if for all $i \in \mathbb{N}$ there exists $j \ge i$ such that $q_j \in B$.
-That is, the run visits B\"uchi states infinitely often. \item The \emph{co-B\"uchi} condition is also defined with respect to the set $B \subseteq Q$ of states.
-A run $\rho = q_0 a_1 q_1 a_2 \dots$ is accepting for the condition if and only if there exists $i \in \mathbb{N}$ such that for all $j \ge i$ we have that $q_j \not\in B$. \item The \emph{parity} condition is defined with respect to a \emph{priority function} $p\colon Q \to \mathbb{N}$.
+That is, the run visits B\"uchi states infinitely often. \item The \emph{co-B\"uchi} condition is also defined with respect to a set $B \subseteq Q$ of states, which are in this case \emph{rejecting} states.
+A run $\rho = q_0 a_1 q_1 a_2 \dots$ is accepting for the condition if and only if there exists $i \in \mathbb{N}$ such that for all $j \ge i$ we have that $q_j \not\in B$.
+That is, rejecting states are visited only finitely often. \item The \emph{parity} condition is defined with respect to a \emph{priority function} $p\colon Q \to \mathbb{N}$.
 A run $\rho = q_0 a_1 q_1 a_2 \dots$ is accepting for the parity condition if and only if the value $\liminf_{i \to \infty} p(q_i)$ is even.
 That is, the smallest priority that appears infinitely often along the run is even. \end{itemize} A word $\alpha$ is accepted by an automaton $\calN$ if it has a run on $\alpha$ that is accepting.
 In the sequel, it will sometimes be useful to consider \emph{universal automata}.
 Such an automaton $\calN$ accepts a word $\alpha$ if all its runs on $\alpha$ are accepting.

 We denote by $\lang{\calN}$ the \emph{language} of the automaton $\calN$, that is, the set of words that $\calN$ accepts.